HectorRicardo/simple-music-app/README.md

 In Android, your app needs to use a *service* to achieve this.
 A service is an app component that has the ability to keep running in the background without needing a UI activity to be visible.
-The service's lifecycle is independent of the activity's lifecycle.
+If setup properly, the service's lifecycle will be independent of the activity's lifecycle.
 Your activity could have been stopped (if you switched to another app) or destroyed (if you pressed the Back button while on the activity), but your service may keep running.

+There's a special Service class used in Android for music apps: the `MediaBrowserService`.
+So let's go ahead and create a class that inherits this class.
+Allow Android Studio to provide the default implementation for the class's necessary methods:

-A service remains alive as long as it's *bound*, *started*, or both:
+A service remains alive as long as it's *bound*, *started*, or both bound and
+started:
-- **Bound**: One or several Android component(s) (such as activities, other services, etc..) are bound/linked to the service.
-After being bound, these components are known as "clients".
+  - **Bound**: A bound service is one to which one or several Android components (such as activities and other services, etc..) have bound.
+After binding, these components are known as "clients".
-- **Started**: The service is in the STARTED state.
+  - **Started**: A started service is one that was started by another component via a `startService()` call.

 When a service is created, it is initially created into one of these two states.
 You can't actually create a service directly.
 Instead, you do it indirectly by doing one of this:
   - Bind a client to the service.
 The service will be created if it doesn't exist yet, and it will be initially bound to the client.
   - Start the service.
 Again, the service is created if doesn't exist yet.
 Its initial state will be "Started".

 A bound service can then be started, and a started service can then be bound to one or many clients.
 You can stop a started service, and you can unbind a client from a bound service as often as you wish.
 But once the service happens to be both unbound and stopped, it is immediately destroyed.